hugolundin/hugolundin/RESUME.md

 # Hugo Lundin

+I am a curious and ambitious person who loves to learn new things.
+I spend most of my time exploring the world of technology and mathematics.

+Do not hesitate to [contact me](mailto:hugo@lundin.dev) if you have any questions, suggestions or just want to chat! :)

+---

 ## Education

-### M.Sc. in Computer Science and Engineering
+### Linköping University, 2019–2024 <br/>M.Sc. in Computer Science and Engineering

-#### Linköping University, 2019 – 2024

-* Master's profile in electronics.
+Master's degree in electronics.
-* Teaching assistant in introductory circuit theory for engineering students.

 <details>
   <summary>Courses</summary>